Advanced GA4 Funnel Tracking: Revenue Metrics and the Lead Journey

 Sending Measurement Protocol events without a valid client ID.
 If you can’t match the server-side event to a browser session, GA4 creates an orphaned user.
 Your funnel will show inflated stage counts and deflated conversion rates.

-Using custom event names instead of recommended events. purchase unlocks built-in revenue reports and predictive audiences. deal_closed_won does not.
+Using custom event names instead of recommended events. purchase supports built-in revenue reports and predictive audiences. deal_closed_won does not.
 Use recommended names when they exist.

 Not setting event values.
 GA4’s revenue and value reports only work if you pass a value parameter with your conversion events.
 Always include the deal value on purchase events.